-Knee injury has five-star Kentridge forward Jordyn Jenkins on sidelines
+Knee injury has five-star Kentridge forward Jordyn Jenkins on sideline

 “I just have to wait it out,” Jenkins said, noting she has been icing regularly and using crutches most of the time.

-An x-ray taken Dec.
+An X-ray taken Dec.
 31 was inconclusive, but Jenkins said she can’t straighten the knee, which seems “locked in place” and she limps when she puts weight on it.

-“The x-ray didn’t show anything wrong with the bone, so I guess that’s good,” she said.
+“The X-ray didn’t show anything wrong with the bone, so I guess that’s good,” she said.

-The injury occurred when Jenkins was hustling for a lose ball in the third quarter of the Top of the Peak semifinal game against Mount Spokane, ranked No. 4 in Class 3A.
+The injury occurred when Jenkins was hustling for a loose ball in the third quarter of the Top of the Peak semifinal game against Mount Spokane, ranked No. 4 in Class 3A.

-“It was on the sideline and I kind of jumped to save it and I landed on my left foot and it planted and my knee buckled and kind of bend the wrong way,” she said.
+“It was on the sideline and I kind of jumped to save it and I landed on my left foot and it planted and my knee buckled and kind of bent the wrong way,” she said.
 “I ended up kind of throwing myself into the bleachers, and that was it. … I was obviously scared and there was pain for sure.”

 Jenkins left with 14 points and seven rebounds and the Chargers were able to pull off a 62-59 victory.
 But they sorely missed their four-year starter in the championship game two days later as they were crushed by unranked Beamer (9-2) of Federal Way, 62-39.

 Jenkins, the NPSL Cascade Division MVP last year, is averaging 20.9 points, 11.2 rebounds, 2.9 assists, 2.3 blocks and 2.1 steals this season and is ranked as high as No. 28 nationally (No. 6 at her position).
-She was helped Kentridge win its lone state championship as a freshman in 2017.
+She helped Kentridge win its lone state championship as a freshman in 2017.

 The Chargers placed fourth in 2018 and third last year and Jenkins still has another title run in mind.